MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 ## Privacy Controls

-Microsoft Defender for Endpoint on iOS enables Privacy Controls for both the Admins and the End Users.
+Microsoft Defender for Endpoint on iOS enables privacy controls for both admins and end users.
 This includes the controls for enrolled (MDM) and unenrolled (MAM) devices.

-For Customers with MDM, admins can configure the Privacy Controls through Managed devices in the App Config.
-For Customers without enrollment, using MAM, admins can configure the Privacy Controls through Managed apps in the App Config.
-End Users also can configure the Privacy Settings from the Defender App settings.
+If you're using MDM, your admins can configure privacy controls through **Managed devices** in the App Config.
+If you're using MAM without enrollment, your admins can configure privacy controls through **Managed apps** in the App Config.
+End users also can configure privacy settings in Microsoft Defender app settings.

 ### Configure privacy in phish alert report